SaroM0/sct-data-generation/README.md

 - Failed items are also copied to `data/validation_failed/` (with error details)

 This redundancy ensures complete traceability and easy filtering for different use cases.

+## Recent Updates (October 2025)

+### New SCT Format: 3 Independent Evaluation Scenarios

+The system has been updated to match the authentic Script Concordance Test format used in medical education.
+Key changes:

+✅ **Each vignette now generates 3 independent scenarios**:
+- Diagnosis scenario (evaluates diagnostic reasoning)
+- Management scenario (evaluates treatment decisions)
+- Follow-up scenario (evaluates monitoring strategies)

+✅ **Authentic SCT format**: "If you were thinking of... and then you find that... this hypothesis/plan becomes..."

+✅ **Complete independence**: Each scenario starts fresh from the vignette - no information carryover

+✅ **Enhanced CSV export**: Generates 3 rows per vignette (one per scenario)

+✅ **Updated validation**: Checks all 3 scenarios independently

+### Migration Information

+- **Old format files**: Existing single-question JSON files remain valid for reference
+- **New generations**: All new items automatically use the 3-scenario format
+- **Documentation**: See `MIGRATION_GUIDE.md` (English) and `RESUMEN_CAMBIOS.md` (Spanish) for detailed information
+- **Testing**: Run `poetry run python test_new_format.py` to verify the new format

+### Benefits

+1. **More authentic**: Matches real SCT format from medical education
+2. **Comprehensive**: Each case assesses diagnosis, management, AND follow-up
+3. **3x more data**: Each vignette provides 3 evaluation scenarios
+4. **Better training**: Independent scenarios avoid compound dependencies

 ## Research Background